In this section

 When you request your Travel History Report directly from the CBSA it can take up to 30 days to complete.
 There are many reasons you may require your report, but sometimes requesting it directly is not the best option.
 When your travel history is needed as part of an application, such as the application for Canadian citizenship, check the form for the option to release your report.
 Using this option means that you will not have to request it yourself.
 When this option is available, requesting the report directly from the CBSA will cause a significant delay to your application process.
 Listed below are the three applications that do not require you to request your report directly from the CBSA.

 If you are applying for Canadian Citizenship you do not need to request your Traveller History Report from the CBSA.
-Checking "Yes" on page 5, section D of your application form permits Citizenship and Immigration Canada (CIC) to collect the report on your behalf.
+Checking "Yes" on page 4, Question 14 (b) of your application form permits Immigration, Refugees and Citizenship Canada (IRCC) to collect the report on your behalf.

 If you are renewing or applying for a Permanent Resident Card you do not need to request your Traveller History Report from the CBSA.
-Checking "Yes" on page 3, section E of the application form allows CIC to collect the report on your behalf.
+Checking "Yes" on page 3, Question 23 (section E) of the application form allows IRCC to collect the report on your behalf.